 Nursing is a great field to go into — it’s in high demand, pays well, and is often considered recession-proof due to the fact that regardless of economic performance, society needs nurses.
 How do you know if nursing is a good fit for you?

 Before going into nursing, you need to have a realistic idea of the skills and traits that make a great nurse.
-So, what qualities make a good nurse?
+If you’re wondering if you’re a good fit for Madonna University’s Accelerated Bachelor of Science in Nursing program, read on for more on the qualities that will make you a great nurse.

 It goes without saying that compassion is a must in the nursing profession.
 When you show patients you care about them and what they’re going through, they’re more likely to listen, engage with, and open up to you.
 Additionally, there’s a growing body of evidence that compassionate care can lead to patients having shorter hospital stays, improved outlooks, and even less pain and anxiety.
 Not to mention compassionate caregivers feel a greater sense of purpose about their work.
 As a Catholic, Franciscan university, Madonna University is committed to developing caring, compassionate nurses who are dedicated to serving their communities.